 Salaries for big data careers are increasing just as quickly as the demand for skilled professionals.
 Many of these jobs report compensation well into the six-figure range and above market pay in order to compete in the talent war, according to research from IT jobs site Robert Half Technology (RHT).

 A majority of these jobs require candidates with both experience and advanced degrees.
 In a fast-growing field, that’s not easy to find.
-Eighty-one percent of all data science and analytics job postings seek workers with at least three years of prior work experience, and many of these roles—the highest-paying ones, in particular—require a relevant master’s degree.
+Eighty-one percent of all data science and analytics job postings seek workers with at least three years of prior work experience, and 39 percent of these roles—the highest-paying ones, in particular—require a relevant master’s degree.